replayio/docs/src/app/test-runners/cypress-io/record-your-first-replay/page.md

 {% /tabs %}

 {% callout title="Obtaining API key"%}
-All your recordings are stored locally and can be uploaded manually via Replay CLI.
-To upload your recordings automatically, log in to Replay DevTools and generate API key in your settings menu. {% link href="#" %}Read more{% /link %}.
+In order to automatically upload your test replays you need to save an API key in your environment.
+To generate an API key, log in to Replay App open the settings menu.
+[Read more](#).
 {% /callout %}

 ## Run Your Test With Replay Browser